Learning to Relax: Setting Solver Parameters Across a Sequence of Linear System Instances: Related work and comparisons

 A last theoretical area is that of gradient-based meta-learning, which studies how to initialize and tune other parameters of gradient descent and related methods~\citep{khodak2019adaptive,denevi2019ltlsgd,saunshi2020meta,chen2023nonstochastic}.
 This field focuses on learning-theoretic notions of cost such as regret or statistical risk.
 Furthermore, their guarantees are usually on the error after a fixed number of gradient steps rather than the number of iterations required to converge; targeting the former can be highly suboptimal in scientific computing applications~\citep{arisaka2023principled}.
 This latter work, which connects meta-learning and data-driven scientific computing, analyzes specific case studies for accelerating numerical solvers, whereas we focus on a general learning guarantee.\looseness-1

 Empirically, there are many learned solvers~\citep{luz2020learning,taghibakhshi2021optimization,li2023learning} and even full simulation replacements~\citep{karniadakis2021physics,li2021fno}; to our knowledge, theoretical studies of the latter have focused on expressivity~\citep{marwah2021parametric}.
 Amortizing the cost on future simulations~\citep{amos2023tutorial}, these approaches use offline computation to train models that integrate directly with solvers or avoid solving linear systems altogether.
 In contrast, the methods we propose are online and lightweight, both computationally and in terms of implementation; unlike many deep learning approaches, the additional computation scales slowly with dimension and needs only black-box access to existing solvers.
-As a result, our methods can be viewed as reasonable baselines.\looseness-1
+As a result, our methods can be viewed as reasonable baselines, and we discuss an indirect comparison with the CG-preconditioner-learning approach of \citet{li2023learning} in Appendix~\ref{app:experimental-details}.
 Finally, note that improving the performance of linear solvers across a sequence of related instances has seen a lot of study in the scientific computing literature~\citep{parks2006recycling,tebbens2007efficient,elbouyahyaoui2021restarted}.
-To our knowledge, this work does not give explicit guarantees on the number of iterations, and so a direct theoretical comparison is challenging.
+To our knowledge, this work does not give explicit guarantees on the number of iterations, and so a direct theoretical comparison is challenging.\looseness-1